devpatel45/RAG-Project1/README.md

 - The embeddings will be stored in ChromaDB.

-- One can now ask a question and get the answer based on those news articles
+- One can now ask a question and get the answer based on those news articles and make sure that the access is denied if that happens then the LLM will not have any information!

 </br>